 - Decide who is going to take responsibility for the EAP, its creation, implementation and review.
-A First Aider(s) with a First Aid at Work (three day course)or equivalent qualification would be the usual choice. - Ensure a system is in place for ensuring that FA&/orEFAs have relevant qualifications and a system to record these qualifications, keep a track of expiry dates and make sure that refresher training is undertaken. - 3 The responsible person needs to make sure they are familiar with the club's risk assessments, the main ground and any other areas used for matches and/or training. - 4 Prepare notices to be displayed on noticeboards (particularly in the dressing room area), given to volunteers, visiting teams and FA&/orEFAs and stored in first aid kits.
+A First Aider(s) with a First Aid at Work (three-day course) or equivalent qualification would be the usual choice. - Ensure a system is in place for ensuring that FA &/or EFAs have relevant qualifications and a system to record these qualifications, keep a track of expiry dates and make sure that refresher training is undertaken. - The responsible person needs to make sure they are familiar with the club's risk assessments, the main ground and any other areas used for matches and/or training. - 4 Prepare notices referencing key points of contact, signposting to stored First Aid Equipment and basic instruction in line with the EAP to be displayed on noticeboards (particularly in the dressing room area), given to volunteers, visiting teams and FA &/or EFAs and stored in first aid kits.
 These should have all appropriate emergency information on them.
 An example of an EAP is shown in Appendix 2.